 The Herron School of Art and Design academic forgiveness policy applies to former IUPUI students pursuing a first undergraduate degree who have been away from IUPUI and have not attended any other college or university, including any campus of IU, for at least three years.
-Only students who meet the three-year requirement and have a GPA not greater than 2.0 will be considered for the forgiveness policy.
+Only students who meet the threeyear requirement and have a GPA not greater than 2.0 will be considered for the forgiveness policy.
 If the student's petition is approved, all previously taken courses will remain on the permanent record but will not count toward the student's GPA.
 Only course credits with grades of A through C+, P, and S will count toward degree completion but again will not count towards the student's GPA.
 If a student's petition for forgiveness is approved, the student enters Herron with a recalculated cumulative GPA of 0.0, after which all the rules of academic probation and dismissal for Herron School of Art and Design will apply.
 After approval, the student must complete a minimum of 32 credit hours at IUPUI.
 All eligible students will be admitted under the Herron School of Art and Design curriculum in place at the time of admittance.
-If the petition is approved, the Herron School of Art and Design reserves the right to deny the acceptance of credits from obsolete courses when the student has been away from Herron for three or more years.
+If the petition is approved, the Herron Student Affairs committee has the authority to impose stipulations or conditions upon the enrollment of the student.
+Herron School of Art and Design reserves the right to deny the acceptance of credits from obsolete courses when the student has been away from Herron for three or more years.
 Forgiveness may be invoked only once.